 The event was the third concert in the 2019 Music & Memories Series, sponsored and underwritten by Atlantic City’s Schultz-Hill Foundation.
 The series is designed to bring the arts to seniors in the community.
 Schultz-Hill partnered with SGLC and OceanFirst for the performance.

 The nonprofit 501(c)3 Schultz-Hill Foundation supports the arts, history and education throughout South Jersey.
-Programs include the Dina Scholarships, Senior Music Series, summer music program with the Atlantic City Day Nursery and our Arts Outreach collaborative with the Bay Atlantic Symphony and Atlantic City Public Schools.
+Programs include the DINA Scholarships, Senior Music Series, Summer Music Program with the Atlantic City Day Nursery and the Arts Outreach collaborative with the Bay Atlantic Symphony and Atlantic City Public Schools.

 For additional information, please contact the Schultz-Hill Foundation or visit www.schultz-hill.org.